This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 It’s also really important to look for a yarn that gives great stitch definition for this pattern.
 The herringbone moss stitch that it uses looks at its best when the yarn shows it off.

-The free crochet dickie pattern is one size fits all – approx 25 x 42cm (9.75 x 16.5″) at Front.
+The free crochet dickie pattern is one size fits all – approx 25 x 42cm (9.75 x 16.5″) at Front but is really easy to adapt and make as long as you like.

 17 sts and 19 rows measure 10cm x 10cm (4″ x 4″) over herringbone half double crochet using a 5mm hook, or size needed to obtain correct tension.